Program Policies

 The following minimum requirements are set for selecting and assigning mentor teachers:

 18.1 The California State University, Long Beach, College of Education will enforce a 24-unit residency requirement for the Single Subject Credential Program.
 Students who transfer credential program courses to 色中色 from another CCTC-approved college or university will be permitted equivalency or substitution for courses completed at another campus, following regular university/college guidelines up to 9 units.
-If transferring more than 2 courses, the transfer students must submit verification of their good standing status in the program they are transferring from.
-At least 24 semester units must be completed at 色中色, which must include student teaching, student teaching seminar and two additional courses from the Single Subject Program requirements approved by the University Coordinator and the Subject Matter Program Advisor.
+See the Course Equivalency website for more information on how to file a Request for Course Equivalency.
+At least 24 semester units must be completed at 色中色, which must include student teaching, student teaching seminar and two additional courses from the Single Subject Program requirements approved by the SSCP Director and the Subject Area Coordinator.
 Exceptions to the residency requirement must be reviewed on an individual basis through the existing petition process.
 Units earned in Extended Education (Open University) cannot count toward fulfillment of the residence requirement.
-(See Transfer policy for Guidelines)

 18.2 Transfer candidates must have matriculated post-baccalaureate status in order to take courses in the SSCP.